TheCaduceus/Microsoft-E5-Auto-Renewal/README.md

     https://e5.thecaduceus.eu.org/auth?client_id=YourClientID&client_secret=YourClientSecret
     ```

-> [!NOTE]
+> [!TIP]
 > * To increase the chances of getting your subscription renewed, configure the tool for your subscription’s admin accounts first, and then for non-admin accounts.
 > * All refresh tokens issued by the server have a validity period of 90 days from the date of issue.
-You can acquire a new refresh token by logging in using the same URL.
+You can acquire a new refresh token by logging in using the same URL (bookmark it!).

 * Now create a cron-job [here](https://cron-job.org) or any other service of your choice with following configuration:
   * **URL:**